rebelsky/sams-assorted-musings-reflections/online-teaching-talking-head-videos.md

 in spoken language.
 When I'm teaching face-to-face, I say things that I wouldn't write (and write things that I wouldn't say).
 If my video and text must correspond, one or the other feels awkward.
-Of course, I also realize that if I end up teaching a hearing im paired person, I'll have to do the same thing.
+Of course, I also realize that if I end up teaching a hearing impaired person, I'll have to do the same thing.
 So maybe I'm over-emphasizing this issue.

 In the end, I'm not sure what the value of a "talking head" video is.